Sidekiq Middleware for Job Prioritization

 Dynamic routing requires inspecting job payloads before execution.
 Extract priority metadata from args[0][:priority] or custom headers.
 Map these values to isolated queues: critical, standard, and background.

 Implement fallback routing when Redis memory thresholds approach limits.
 Redirect overflow jobs to a degraded queue rather than blocking Redis.
+Routing decisions that push to extra queues also multiply Redis connection demand, so size the pool with tuning the Sidekiq Redis connection pool in mind before adding tiers.

 class DynamicPriorityRouter